roemvaar/cs_notes/docs/computer_systems/c.md

 It's a variable that holds the address of another variable.
 In this way, the variable that the pointer variable points to can be modified indirectly.

 The size is system-specific.
-Typically, it has the same size as the processor word, e.g. in an ARM32 board, the pointers usually have a 4 byte size (32 bits).
+Typically, it is the same size as the processor word; e.g., in an ARM32 board, the pointers usually have a 4-byte size (32 bits).

 ## Void Pointer

 Void pointers are used as general-purpose pointers.
-They're good if you don't know what data type to return from a function, such as in malloc.
+They're good if you need to know what data type to return from a function, such as in malloc.
 It's important to cast your pointer for you to use.

 ## Null Pointer

 A null pointer is a pointer which points to nothing.
 Some uses of the null pointer are:

-* To initialize a pointer variable when that pointer variable hasn't been assigned any valid memory address yet.
+* To initialize a pointer variable when that pointer variable has yet to be assigned a valid memory address.

 * To pass a null pointer to a function argument when we don't want to pass any valid memory address.